Makeup

 Currently, alphabet creams make up about 13% of the beauty product market in South Korea, and they are also a serious part of the Western makeup work.
 Since 2012, BB and CC creams have become more and more popular in the West, and nowadays almost every makeup brand carries their own BB or CC cream.

-What Are the Differences Between BB, CC, DD, and EE Creams?
-Are They Definitive?
+What are the main differences between BB, CC, DD, and EE creams?
+Are they definitive?

-Short answer: nope.
-Long answer: well, it depends.
-No two formulas are alike, so going from brand to brand BB creams will be different from other BB creams, CC creams will be different from other CC creams, etc.
+When it comes to alphabet creams, no two formulas are alike.
+So going from brand to brand BB creams will be different from other BB creams, CC creams will be different from other CC creams, etc.

 You might even find that what is a DD cream according to one brand really reminds you of a different brand’s BB cream.
 There are no specific rules, although for the most part you will find some claims are more commonly made about one type of alphabet cream, and others are made when speaking about a different alphabet cream.